milkmansson/project-clock/README.md

 Create a bedside lamp that could have a white light at the right temperatures (cool/warm) to assist with waking and sleeping.
 - Allow on/off/light temperature control of a CCT LED strip.
+- Allow interaction with the clock to send a message to the phone and tell it to snooze an alarm.
-- Implement a sleep function, to keep the light on and fade when the user drifts off to sleep.
+- Implement a sleep function, to keep the light on.
+Fade the light or turn off when the user drifts off to sleep.
 - Use a sensor to determine if someone is there.. disable/mute alarms if nobody is nearby.
 - Using a strip of NEOPIXEL LED's, implement a basic dot-matrix style display